PAGASA: Frontal system affecting extreme N. Luzon

 Batanes and Babuyan Islands, meanwhile, will have cloudy skies with rains.

-Visayas, the rest of Luzon and Mindanao will have light to moderate winds and slight to moderate coastal waters.
+Visayas and the rest of Luzon, and Mindanao will have light to moderate winds and slight to moderate coastal waters.